RX-M/web-public/kubernetes/kubernetes-istio.md

 ## Istio on Kubernetes

-This intensive two day hands-on course is designed to provide technology professionals with a comprehensive introduction to the Istio service mesh using the Envoy proxy on Kubernetes.
+This intensive-two day hands-on course is designed to provide technology professionals with a comprehensive introduction to the Istio service mesh using the Envoy proxy on Kubernetes.
 Attendees will leave with a clear understanding of how Istio and Envoy provide a powerful and resilient integrated Kubernetes service mesh.

 Students will gain hands on experience with Istio, configuring a complete Istio/Envoy/Kubernetes environment on their personal lab system.
 The course covers key facets of Istio including: